 A module must have a module class that extends from CWebModule.
 The class name is determined using the expression ucfirst(\$id).'Module', where \$id refers to the module ID (or the module directory name).
 The module class serves as the central place for storing information shared among the module code.
 For example, we can use CWeb-Module::params to store module parameters, and use CWebModule::components to share application components at the module level.

-Tip: We can use the yiic tool to create the basic skeleton of a new module.
-For example, to create the above forum module, we can execute the following commands in a command line window:
+Tip: We can use the module generator in Gii to create the basic skeleton of a new module.